Building 2 ‘Simple’ Allocators

 static ALLOCATOR: Allocator = Allocator {/* contents */};

-Interestingly enough, GlobalAlloc is one of a few unsafe traits, which means that there are extra invariants you must follow.
-For GlobalAlloc, you must ensure the following:
+is one of a few unsafe traits, which means that there are extra invariants you must follow.
+For GlobalAlloc

-• Allocation and Deallocation cannot panic.
+- Allocation and Deallocation cannot panic.

-• You must completely follow the Layouts.
+- You must completely follow the

-• You must not rely on allocations not being optimised away.
+s. - You must not rely on allocations not being optimised away.

-Something simple to start?#
+Something simple to start?⌗

 How about we start with just making an ‘allocator’ that just serves 4 byte alignment and size sections of memory.
-Why - so I can test it easily and make sure it actually works using miri.
-Then, I can slowly expand the functionality and improve it whilst keeping it correct.
+Why - so I can test it easily and make sure it actually works using miri

 My first best guess for an allocator would just be to pretend to be the heap, and use the stack 😉.
-I’ve taken some inspiration on that front from the example arena allocator from the GlobalAlloc docs.
+I’ve taken some inspiration on that front from the example arena allocator from the GlobalAlloc

 We’ll start here: